georgeee/cardano-sl-article/article.md

 The Bootstrap era is the period of Cardano SL existence that allows only fixed predefined users to have control over the system.
-The set of such users (the bootstrap stakeholders) is defined in [`gcdBootstrapStakeholders`](https://github.com/input-output-hk/cardano-sl/blob/f73d41b2bbd0a823911490974a71608fb4dbe014/core/Pos/Core/Genesis/Types.hs#L74).
-The Bootstrap era will end when bootstrap stakeholders will vote for it.
-Special update proposal will be formed, where a particular constant will be set appropriately to trigger Bootstrap era end at the point update proposal gets adopted.
+The set of such users (the bootstrap stakeholders) and propotion of total stake each of them controls is defined in genesis block.

-Please see [`isBootstrapEra`](https://github.com/input-output-hk/cardano-sl/blob/18997b4e3db62ed9e9c9d69baf8ef2a8800fbf1f/core/Pos/Core/Slotting.hs#L137) function for more details.
+Purpose of Bootstrap era is to address concern that at the beginning of mainnet majority of stake will probably be offline (which protocol broken at start).
+Bootstrap era is to be ended when network stabilizes and majority of stake is present online.

 The next era after Bootstrap is called [the Reward era](https://cardanodocs.com/timeline/reward/).
+Reward era is actually a "normal" operation mode of Cardano SL as a PoS-cryptocurrency.

 ## Requirements